Menu

 Lindner Carbine

 Rare and experimental, the Lindner carbine used a unique rotating breech.
 It never gained wide traction but represents the relentless experimentation of the period.
+Similarly rare was the Gibbs Carbine, produced at the Phoenix Armory in New York until the 1863 Draft Riots destroyed the factory.

 Why So Many Different Carbines?